|

 locale.
 Evaluation includes audio tape-recorded role plays and a written final exam.

-Students receive a 88-page program manual in a 3-ring binder which contains policies,
+Students receive a 108-page program manual in a 3-ring binder which contains policies,

 procedures, assignments, and instructional material developed by the Center.
 The course can

-- Lauwers, Judith and Swisher, Anna , Counseling the Nursing Mother: A Lactation Consultant's Guide, Sudbury, Massachesetts, Jones and Bartlett Publishers,
+- Lauwers, Judith and Debbie Shinskie, Counseling the Nursing Mother: A Lactation Consultant's Guide, Boston, Jones and Bartlett Publishers, 2000.

-- Riordan, Jan, Breastfeeding and Human Lactation, Sudbury, Massachesetts, Jones and Bartlett Publishers, 2005.
+- Riordan, Jan and Kathleen Auerbach.
+Breastfeeding and Human Lactation, Boston, Jones and Bartlett Publishers, 1999.

 By the end of the course, the learner will be able to: